What is the Relationship Between Cell Phones and Mental Health in Teens?

 Social media can promote many negative consequences:

-2. Secondly, social media encourages the symptoms of fear of missing out, often called FOMO.
+- Secondly, social media encourages the symptoms of fear of missing out, often called FOMO.
 Part of this begins when you see other people having fun or being more productive or healthier than you.
 It triggers anxiety and low self-esteem because you are worried that you are missing out on something great.
 The other side of FOMO refers to constantly staying on social media out of fear you’ll miss something funny, interesting, or otherwise newsworthy.
-Often, social media moves so quickly many may feel missing out on a “moment” if they log off for an extended time.
+Often, social media moves so quickly that many may feel like missing out on a “moment” if they log off for an extended time.
 In either of these scenarios, you compulsively check social media regularly, which only worsens the problem.

-3. Similarly, it increases feelings of loneliness and isolation and decreases overall well-being.
+- Similarly, it increases feelings of loneliness and isolation and decreases overall well-being.
 Individuals need face-to-face contact to improve mental health, reduce stress, and boost mood.
 Still, when people prioritize social media instead of in-person interactions, it increases depression and anxiety.

 Multiple studies have found that social media can worsen many feelings of loneliness, inadequacy, self-harm, isolation, or self-absorption, but in particular, how does social media affect mental health?
 There is strong evidence that it exacerbates depression and anxiety disorders.